zhaoyl66/Telecom/README.md

 Our own dataset for segmentation is under ./data directory

 # Train
+We have two models in our system that generate embeddings.
+One model utilizes BERT to obtain the embedding vectors, while the other model employs the Baichaun large model for generating embeddings.
+Here are the running procedures for each model:
 ```
 usage: train.py [-h] [--lr LR] [--data DATA] [--batch BATCH] [--early-stop EARLY_STOP] [--device DEVICE] --name NAME [--update UPDATE] [--model MODEL] [--wandb] [--arch ARCH] [--layer LAYER] [--graph GRAPH] [--prompt-loss] [--low-res] [--seed SEED] [--max_seq_length MAX_SEQUENCE_LENGTH] [--max_segment_num MAX_SEGMENT_NUMBER]